cerbero90/laravel-enum/README.md

 }
 ```

 In the above enum, each case defines a `handler` meta with a class name.
-When a case calls its own `handler()` method, the related class is resolved out of the IoC container:
+When a case calls its own `handler()` method, the related class is resolved by the IoC container:

 ```php
 // 🐢 instead of this